LilaShiba/9th_grade_boot_camp/read_me.md

 | --------------------------------------------|------------------------------------------------------------------------------
 | Make guide for programming 101              | Create a blog, film, game, program, etc that teaches all topics in bootcamp
 | Complete labs 1 - 3                         | Design, program, comment, and add readme to your own unique programs
-| Pick your role                              | How will you help in a team
+| Pick your group role                        | How will you help in a team
 | Product research                            | What is your startup's product or service
 | Debate Topic                                | Prepare for debate